The Rib Cage After Birth

 Another issue keeping the rib cage flaring is tightness in the psoas muscles, again it can be more on one side or the other.
 Manually or passively releasing the psoas muscles while keeping the ribs in neutral alignment will make it easier to stop rib flaring after birth.

 To release the psoas muscles I’ve found placing pressure with one hand on the sides of the lumbar paraspinal muscles and the other hand on the insertion of the psoas on the inner thigh area of the same side and offering compression to the muscle can cause it to relax.
-This unique psoas approach is taught in both my Pregnancy and Postpartum courses.

 However, prior to any work on the psoas muscle, we have to make sure the kidneys are in their proper place.
 A kidney that is out of place will activate the psoas muscles and no amount of stretching or releasing will be effective long term.
-I teach how to help the kidneys in my Advance Postpartum course.

 Hopefully, this gives you some new ideas in addressing the ribcage.